Maria Clara Magalhães

 Clara has a degree in Electrical Engineering and is also trained in Futures Thinking by the Institute For The Future.

-Maria Clara Magalhães is the 2022 Team Co-Lead of the Women Entrepreneurs Core Team on the 2022 IEEE Entrepreneurship Steering Committee.
+Maria Clara Magalhães’s previous roles include the 2022 Team Co-Lead of the Women Entrepreneurs Core Team on the 2022 IEEE Entrepreneurship Steering Committee.